haliljon/Portfolio-Project/README.md

 > - to use Flexbox to place elements in the page.
 > - to build a personal portfolio site.
 > - to use images and backgrounds to enhance the look of the website.
+> - to use Media queries
+> - to use Grid, Flexbox and Float

 ## Built With